PrimeHover/Warehouse/README.md

 * ``PHWarehouse add weapon <Title of the Warehouse:id:quantity>``: Add a weapon immediately inside a created warehouse.
 * ``PHWarehouse add armor <Title of the Warehouse:id:quantity>``: Add an armor immediately inside a created warehouse.
 * ``PHWarehouse add keyItem <Title of the Warehouse:id:quantity>``: Add a key item immediately inside a created warehouse.
+* ``PHWarehouse addRandom "CATEGORY" <Title of the Warehouse:idlist:quantity>``: Same as above where "CATEGORY" is either item, weapon, armor, or keyItem, and idlist is a list of item ids separated by the | symbol.
+Quantity will cause there to be at minimum 1 to a maximum of QUANTITY of that item.
 * ``PHWarehouse capacity set <Title of the Warehouse:quantity>``: Set a new maximum capacity for a warehouse already created.
 * ``PHWarehouse capacity increase <Title of the Warehouse:quantity>``: Increase the maximum capacity for a warehouse already created.
 * ``PHWarehouse capacity decrease <Title of the Warehouse:quantity>``: Decrease the maximum capacity for a warehouse already created.